 In 2013, Andreucci was combining two Peugeots in two different classes - four-wheel-drive Peugeot 207 S2000 and two-wheel-drive Peugeot 208 R2.
 Despite that handicap, he managed to finish the season in the second place.

-Three more championship titles in a Peugeot 208 T16
+Four more championship titles in a Peugeot 208 T16

 A new Peugeot 208 T16 came to Paolo's garage in 2014 and he continued his victorious streak, taking his 8th championship title.
 He and Anna won in four rallies.
 In 2015, they confirmed a domination with four rally wins and one more championship title in a Peugeot 208 T16.
 They also competed in the Italian WRC round at Sardinia, finishing 8th overall and second in WRC2 class.

 In 2016, Andreucci has won four rallies but he lost a championship title to Giandomenico Basso by just two points.
 In 2017, a duo 'UcciUssi' was back on the top, winning their ninth title together and Paolo's tenth championship title.
 In 2018, four wins in a Peugeot were good enough for one more national championship title, eleventh in a career.